ScaleBnB/recommendations/README.md

  - delete a recommendation:

-app.delete("/listings/:id/recommendations/:id", function(req, res) {
+app.delete("/listings/:id/recommendations/:recId", function(req, res) {

-     - req.body contains information to be deleted (MORE INFORMATION TO BE PROVIDED)
+     - req.body is empty
-     - req.params.id is the listing id
+     - req.params.recId is the recommendation id to be deleted
      - response is empty
 });